-'''

-db, tablename,
+db, table-

-inc_rex=False)
+nam le,

+inc rex=False

-A DatabaseConstraintDiscoverer object is used to discover constraints on a single database table.
+A DatabaseConstraintDiscoverer object is used to discover constraints on a single datal base table.

-'''

-4.5 Extension Framework
+5.5 Extension Framework

 The tdda command-line utility provides built-in support for constraint discovery and verification for tabular data stored in CSV files, Pandas DataFrames saved in .feather files, and for a tables in a variety of different databases.